kwyatt-dev/MWD-University-Marketplace/README.md

 This web application allows for the easy and secure exchange of goods and services between students of the tri-campus community.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses [back4app](https://github.com/back4app) as the database and its Parse JS library.

 ## Features 04/29/2023
-- Email-Verified Login
+- Email-verified login
-- Standardization of Information Sharing
+- Standardization of information sharing
-- Individually Customizable Profile Pages
+- Individually customizable profile pages
-- Search Functionality
+- Search functionality

 ## Installation
 - To run the project locally, run `git clone https://github.com/kwyatt-dev/MWD-University-Marketplace.git`.